mitchmorrison2/TwoWayNumPartition/README.md

-Number paritioning is a practice used in core processor scheduling, disk space partitioning, and elsewhere.
-Number partitioning entails dividing a group of tasks by time required to complete each with the goal of producing multiple groups (based on the amount of cores/processors you plan on using) so that each core finishes at the same time.
+Number paritioning is a practice largely used in processor scheduling and disk space partitioning.
+Number partitioning entails dividing a group of tasks (knowing time required for each) with the goal of producing multiple subsets that each have the same or similar sums.

-Two Approaches:
+<b>Two Approaches:</b>

 In this project, I will be demonstrating two approaches to a simple two-way number partitioning problem.
 Both will take the same input, a set of 100 numbers ranging from 0-1000.
 I will (attempt) to find the best way to parition the set of 100 numbers so that each set's sum is equal or very close to the others.